Editors' note: This review was updated to cover the features added in version 4.1.4.

 The Connect tab charts your interactions with your Twitter friends, showing your mentions and letting you know when others retweet or begin following you.
 Next to that is Discover, which houses several items including relevant stories, an activity stream (what you're connections are doing on Twitter), trending hash tags, suggestions for who to follow, categories, and a find-friends function.
 While you likely won't be spending the majority of your time in these tabs, they are convenient for the more active Twitter users.

-The final tab shows your Twitter profile, which has recently been refreshed with Facebook-style "Headline Photos" as a backdrop to your primary avatar.
-While it's not exactly a game-changer, the addition does let you get a bit more creative with the page.
-The new thumbnail carousel is also a nice touch, as it shows photos from your recent posts on Twitter.
-And of course, you can also see your Direct Messages, manage your lists and favorites, access saved searches, and more, just like before.
+The final tab shows your Twitter profile, which had been refreshed in the last update with Facebook-style "Headline Photos" as a backdrop to your primary avatar.
+But in the latest version, you can now view a gallery of previously tweeted images by hitting the "View more photos" button under the image carousel.
+This lets you swipe up and down to quickly navigate through all of a users previous images.
+And, of course, your profile is where you can see your Direct Messages, manage your lists and favorites, access saved searches, and more, just like before.